ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-animated-deep-learning.md

 ### Weighted linear combination

 The strength of the connection between nodes in different layers are controlled by weights - the shape of these weights depending on the number of nodes layers on either side.
 Each node has an additional parameter known as a bias, which can be used to shift the output of the node independently of it's input.

+The weights and biases are learnt - commonly in modern machine learning backpropagation is used to find good values of these weights - good values being those that lead to good predictive accuracy of the network on unseen data.

 ### Sum & activation function